 What Are the Symptoms of Brain Tumors in Dogs?

 A brain tumor is a cancerous mass in your dog’s brain, which is also called the cranial cavity.
 There are two main types of brain tumors in dogs: primary and secondary.
-Primary brain tumors arise from the actual brain tissue and include caners such as meningioma, choroid plexus papilloma, glioma, adenocarcinoma, or pituitary adenoma.
-Secondary tumors are made up of cancer cells that have metastasized from a tumor elsewhere in the body.
-Examples of secondary tumors that have traveled to the brain include hemangiosarcoma, melanoma, and mammary carcinoma.
-Secondary tumors are the most lethal because cancer has already spread throughout your dog’s body.
+Primary brain tumors arise from the actual brain tissue and can include several different types of cancers, including:

 - Seizures